christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 ### ToM circuit <a id="tom-circuit"></a>
 <sub>[↑](#top)</sub>

-In previous sections its clear the model is composing a nuanced mechanism within the attention, maintaining multiple states at once—the actual state and the believed state.
-Copy suppression is playing a crucial role here: in preventing updates that contradict John's false belief.
-This is kind of like looking at attention patterns as a rough analogue to looking at neural fMRI scans.
-Both capture distributed regions of activations—attention heads shift focus across input tokens, similar to how brain activity shifts with focus and task demands.
+The model reveals a nuanced mechanism in its attention, maintaining both actual and believed states, with copy suppression preventing updates that contradict John’s false belief.

-We can take this analogy by thinking about the parallels between the "lobes" in the brain and the structure of a transformers attention mechanisms.

-Each lobe in the brain has its own specialized processing role—the occipital lobe handles visual processing, the frontal lobe handles executive functions like planning and decision-making.
-Attention heads are similar: they're where much of the model's specific, contextual, and functional knowledge gets processed.
-Just as lobes help humans draw on relevant prior knowledge, consider outcomes, and make decisions, attention heads help transformers do the same by weighting different parts of the input sequence.
+As a rough analogue to how neural fMRI scans capture distributed activations, attention heads shift focus across tokens, similar to how brain regions activate based on focus and task demands.
+We can make this analogy by thinking about the parallels between these "functional lobes" in the brain and the structure of a transformers attention mechanisms.
+Each brain lobe has a specialized role: the occipital lobe handles vision, and the frontal lobe manages planning.
+Attention heads work similarly, processing contextual knowledge within specific structures.
+Like lobes aiding decision-making by accessing relevant knowledge, attention heads enable transformers to weigh parts of the input sequence.

 If we zoom out from any single lobe or head, we can define specific attention heads across layers as circuit components.
 Then, we can analyze how these components "fire" across the ToM passage, revealing how they combine to solve the task.
 At this stage, we’re essentially mapping out the core ToM circuit from a bird’s-eye view.
+SAEs organize concepts into functionally coherent clusters, suggesting LLMs develop structures akin to brain regions<sub>[<a href="https://arxiv.org/html/2410.19750v1" title="Li" rel="nofollow">21</a>]</sub>.
+By grouping key attention heads into components, we can see functional clusters emerge.

+The methods for collecting activations, computing co-occurrence, feature firing criteria, performing spectral clustering, and computing the affinity matrix formation using the Phi coefficient aligns with the paper, though the block size differs.

 <br>